Biggest reasons for tree removal in Adelaide

 There are many reasons Adelaide residents have for removing trees from their property.
 At the end of the day, unless the tree is protected you don’t really need an “excuse” to remove a tree.

 If the tree is regulated or significant, however, you will need to let the council know the reason for removal when you submit your application for a permit.

 Below are the most common reasons Adelaide residents remove their trees.

 Tree is dead

 Dead trees are worse.
 Once a tree dies the roots that keep it anchored to the ground and upright begin to die and rot away.
-After a couple of years you have a 1 – 3 ton tree that is only being held upright by a few inches of trunk in the ground.
+After a couple of years, you have a 1 – 3-ton tree that is only being held upright by a few inches of the trunk in the ground.
 A stiff wind or prolonged periods of rain can shift the tree and cause it to fall over.

 It is recommended you remove a dead tree ASAP.

 Your tree is in the fire hazard zone

 Like all Australia states, South Australia has bush fire zones that allow residents to remove any tree significant or otherwise from within 20m of their home.
 This helps protect homes in bush fire zones from incinerating.